SevaSk/ecoute/README.md

 ```
 Please ensure that you run these commands in a PowerShell window with administrator privileges.
 If you face any issues during the installation, you can visit the official Chocolatey and FFmpeg websites for troubleshooting.

+To run on mac os, please install the following
+`brew install portaudio`
+`brew install python-tk `

 ### 🔧 Installation

 1. Clone the repository: